-After more than a year of no cruises, a handful of ships will begin sailing from ports such as Nassau, Haifa, Southampton and more.
+After more than a year of no cruises, Royal Caribbean is going to restart cruises in the United States, Caribbean, and Europe.
 There will be an array of new rules, protocols, and things to be aware of for anyone considering a cruise this summer.
 In short, you should expect a lot of changes compared to cruises prior to 2020.

 Much of this Royal Caribbean planning guide is subject to change because of the uncertainty related to going on a cruise.
 Don't take that as necessarily a bad indicator, but rather, a setting of proper expectations.

 This guide aims to provide helpful tips and advice during this period of changes, as well as the latest news and critical information for sailings this summer.

 This page is a jumping off point to give you some background information on each aspect of the cruise, with a ton of links to other blog posts that offer much more detailed information.

 Be prepared for changes

 Unlike planning a cruise in years past, the typical strategies are irrelevant or inaccurate, so this guide aims to fill in the gap until going on a cruise more closely resembles what it was like before the global health crisis began.

 The good news is, Royal Caribbean plans on offering cruises from the United States, Caribbean, UK, and Europe.
 Thanks to dropping Covid-19 cases and hospitalizations, the return of cruising appears imminent.

 So much of the fate of the cruise industry depends on real world factors, and you need to have some level of flexibility and understanding when it comes to undertaking a cruise in 2021 simply because even Royal Caribbean is trying to figure it all out.